 “Do you think there’s a way back?
 If we could find another way into the caves, or maybe dig through the rubble that the earthquake left?”

-“I guess it’s possible, but think about it Molly, the Hydrogen War destroyed everything we knew, and what we are now is what we have become.
+“I guess it’s possible, but think about it Molly, the Hydrogen War destroyed everything we knew, and what we are now is what we’ve become.
 Going back might change everything.
 We could die and become human zombies.”

-Molly gazed at me silently and then, “I think I understand what you’re saying, but I’m still a little perplexed.
+Molly gazed at me silently and then, “I think I understand what you’re saying, but I’m still a bit perplexed.
 The mystery is this – what happened to those thirty years?
 Did we lose them completely?
 And why can’t we remember what happened?”

 We continued to talk for an hour or so, and as twilight approached, we prepared for a night out on the town.
 Molly put on the full length dress she had bought earlier in the day, and though she looked beautiful in her new outfit, I thought she looked more dishy in her smartly tailored lieutenant’s uniform, though I kept that opinion to myself, and instead, complimented her unabashedly on her good taste in fashion.

-I asked Mrs. Fletchly to call for a hansom cab, and when it arrived, I told the driver to head for the waterfront where we met Moonblade and Delone in the common area where the circus had been set up a week before.
-I’d asked Jane Deven to join us for dinner too, but Moonblade informed us she had made other plans.
+I asked Mrs. Fletchly to call for a hansom cab, and when it arrived, I told the driver to head for the waterfront.
+We met Moonblade and Delone in the common area where the circus had been set up a week before.
+I’d asked Jane Deven to join us for dinner too, but Moonblade informed us she’d made other plans.
 We were about to walk over to the Ship And Turtle restaurant when we saw Lieutenant Kurniawan riding along the river on horseback.

 “Bagus!” exclaimed Moonblade cupping his hands around his mouth.
 He saw us, waved, and rode over to have a chat.